 Pros: About the cheapest option there is on the market.

-Cons: Only the head is supplied, so you have to supply your own pole or you can purchase them together.
+Cons: Often only the head is supplied, so you have to supply your own pole or you can purchase them together.

 4. Suction Cleaners

 Suction cleaners are the cheapest type of automatic pool cleaner.
 They are usually attached to a vacuum plate on your skimmer box by a hose.
 They work by sucking, water and debris through the cleaner and into the skimmer basket.
 As the water is sucked in, the cleaner head is moved around the pool floor.
 Some versions can also climb up the pool sides.

 Pros: The cheapest type of automatic pool cleaner.
 No manual labour involved.